justynroberts/rundeck-mcp-server-production/MCP_TOOL_PROMPTS_REFERENCE.md

 - If no enforced values, allow free-form input (respecting data type)
 - Do NOT proceed without user input for all options

+**Node Filter Handling:**
+- If no node filter is specified when running the job, use the job's default node filter
+- Do NOT require user to specify nodes unless they want to override the default
+- The job definition contains the default node filter configuration

 **Returns:** Execution ID for monitoring

 ---